Organ Donation Process

 • Through their state donor registry

-• At the DMV
+• At the DMV when obtaining or renewing a driver’s license

 • Online through official donor websites

-• Via smartphone health apps
+• Through smartphone health applications

-Registration legally documents your donation decision.
+Registration legally documents your donation decision and helps healthcare teams understand your wishes.

 2. Medical Evaluation